Survivor Turkey: Blue Team

-Elimination History
+Elimination history

+Survivor Exxen Cup

+Survivor Exxen Cup was a spin-off of Survivor.
+It was broadcast at Exxen in 2021.
+It was presented by Murat Ceylan.
+Seda Ocak, Sema Aydemir, Sercan Yıldırım, Elif Yıldırım Gören, Hakan Hatipoğlu, Cağan Atakan Arslan, Nagihan Karadere, Birsen Bekgöz, Yusuf Karakaya, Berkan Karabulut, Sahra Işık and Anil Berk Baki participated in Survivor Exxen Cup.
+Anıl Berk Baki became champion in the men's category, after defeating Berkan Karabulut in the final.
+Sema Aydemir became champion in the women's category having defeated her rival Nagihan Karadere in the final.

-(Fifteenth Season): 2021 Survivor: Ünlüler - Gönüllüler
+(Season 15): 2021 Survivor: Ünlüler - Gönüllüler

-Survivor 2021 is a TV competition program that started on January 9, 2021 and made the final on June 25, 2021, presented by Acun Ilıcalı and Murat Ceylan.
+Survivor 2021 is a TV competition program that started on January 9, 2021, and made the final on June 25, 2021, presented by Acun Ilıcalı and Murat Ceylan.
 The program was shot in the Dominican Republic.
 The format of the competition is Survivor Celebrities - Volunteers.

-(Sixteenth Season): 2022 Survivor: All Star
+(Season 16): 2022 Survivor: All Star

 Survivor 2022 All Star was a TV competition program that started on January 15, 2022.
 It was presented by Acun Ilıcalı and Murat Ceylan.
 The program was shot in the Dominican Republic.
 The format of the competition is Survivor Celebrities - Volunteers, who were former contestants.

-(Seventeenth Season): 2023 Survivor: Ünlüler - Gönüllüler
+(Season 17): 2023 Survivor: Ünlüler - Gönüllüler

-Survivor 2022 All Star is a TV competition program that started on January 15, 2023.
+Survivor 2023 was a TV competition program that started on January 15, 2023.
 It was presented by Acun Ilıcalı and Murat Ceylan.
 The format of the competition is Survivor Celebrities - Volunteers.

+(Season 18): 2024 Survivor All Star

+Survivor 2024 All Star is a TV competition program that started on January 1, 2024.
+It is presented by Acun Ilıcalı and Murat Ceylan.
+The format of the competition is Survivor All Star.